reneerobert07/E-Commerce-Database/README.md

 4. Tools: DBBrowser, JupyterNotebook

 ## Database Schema
+The database is linked in the file under 'ER Model'.

 ## Triggers
 One of the core features of this database is the implementation of triggers to maintain data integrity.
 The example is linked in the file under 'Triggers'.